Food Action Plan

 What is the Food Action Plan?

-The Food Action Plan is the City of Seattle's roadmap for an equitable, sustainable, and resilient local food system that supports healthy, vibrant communities.
+The Food Action Plan (Plan) is the City of Seattle's roadmap for an equitable, sustainable, and resilient local food system that supports healthy, vibrant communities.

-Community Engagement to inform the Food Action Plan Update
+Food Action Plan Update

-- Community Engagement Full Report
+Community Engagement

 2012 Food Action Plan